coinbase/cb-cookie-manager/packages/cookie-manager/README.md

 ## Introduction

-`cb-cookie-manager` helps manage the following first party client side cookie categories:
+`@coinbase/cookie-manager` helps manage the following first party client side cookie categories:

 - `Necessary Cookies`: Cookies that are necessary for the site to the function
 - `Performance Cookies`: Cookies that impact site performance and help mesaure performance